Find out everything you will need to know and do before your graduation

 About the Ceremonies

-The University holds ceremonies twice a year, in July and January.
+The University normally holds ceremonies twice a year, in July and January.

 The July ceremonies are usually held during the third and fourth weeks after the end of the summer term, not including the weekend.

-The January ceremonies are usually held over 3 days in the penultimate full week in January.
+The January ceremonies are usually held over four days in the penultimate full week in January.

 Undergraduates and postgraduates, receiving an award of degree level and above, can choose to attend their closest ceremony, or defer to the next set of summer or winter ceremonies.